ioBroker/dm-utils/README.md

 }
 ```

-## Migration from 1.x to 2.x
+## Migration from 2.x to 3.x

-Between versions 1.x and 2.x, there are some breaking changes.
+Between versions 2.x and 3.x, there are some breaking changes.
 Please also have a look at the changelog below for more information.

 ### Incremental loading of devices

-In version 1.x, the `listDevices()` method had to return the full list of devices.
+In versions 1.x and 2.x, the `listDevices()` method had to return the full list of devices.
-In version 2.x, this method was replaced by `loadDevices(context: DeviceLoadContext)` that allows incremental loading of devices.
+In version 3.x, this method was replaced by `loadDevices(context: DeviceLoadContext)` that allows incremental loading of devices.

 Instead of creating and returning an array of `DeviceInfo` objects, you have to call `context.addDevice(deviceInfo)` for each device you want to add to the list.